P-aladine/Bossrush/README.md

 -	after first phase it loses its body but chief raises 2 huge arms for it with a ritual.
 #### The Hermit
 -	Crazy old man who loves dynamite
--	Cancer with massive cannons on its back and in its claws
+-	Gigantic hermit with massive cannons on its back and in its claws
 #### Wheel of Fortune
 -	Rich conman
 -	Well clothed monkey